mitydigital/statamic-tinymce-cloud/README.md

 and you can then adjust on a field usage basis.
 In other words, one Blueprint could have a fully-featured editor, while another Blueprint could have a slimmed down feature set.

+**Important Note**: outside of Statamic, your TinyMCE Configuration Object is just a JavaScript object.
+However, to take advantage of JSON validation within Statamic, you need to ensure your configuration is valid JSON - the most common point is to ensure double quotes are used (instead of single quotes).
+Currently the JSON validation is only on the defaults due to Statamic validation processes for fieldtypes, however validating here against JSON can help prevent mistakes in your configuration.
+Run your configuration through a JSON validator (such as [JSON Lint](https://jsonlint.com/)) to check your syntax.

 ![TinyMCE default configuration in Statamic 3](https://github.com/mitydigital/statamic-tinymce-cloud/blob/master/docs/tinymce-cloud-configuration.png?raw=true)

 Refer to [TinyMCE's documentation](https://www.tiny.cloud/docs/) for full configuration options.